DAGWorks-Inc/hamilton/examples/feature_engineering_multiple_contexts/README.md

 Assumptions we're using:
 1. You have a fixed set of features that you want to compute for a model that you have determined as being useful a priori.
 2. We are agnostic of the actual model -- and skip any details of that in the examples.
+3. We use Pandas as the data structure in our example here because it's easy to reuse in a batch, and online context.
+However you need not use Pandas if you don't want to.

 Let's explain the context of the two scenarios a bit more.